EasyCorp/EasyAdminBundle/Resources/doc/getting-started/4-views-and-actions.md

 | `new`  | `list`
 | `show` | `delete`, `edit`, `list`

-Default actions can be configured and/or disabled for any view.
-In addition, you can define your own custom actions.
+Read the [Customizing Backend Actions] [custom-actions] tutorial to learn how to configure and/or disable default actions and how to create your own actions.

 Common View Configuration
 -------------------------